My Favorite Way to Learn Vocabulary for the GRE (updated)

 I don't know.
 And neither does anyone else, other than the people who design the test.

-If you like vocab cartoons like the one above, you can download my free app using the buttons below.
+Surprise, surprise!
+I like the app I created!
+But seriously - it's really good.
+If you like vocab cartoons like the one above, you can download my app using the buttons below.

 My list is based on GRE Vocab Capacity - a book I co-wrote with fellow GRE tutor Brian McElroy.

-I think my list is the best place to start for 3 reasons:
+I think my app is the best place to start for 3 reasons:

 It has the most words: about 1300 vocabulary words and 160 root words.